pereirarodrigo/pereirarodrigo/README.md

 I’m Rodrigo Pereira Cruz, an independent scholar from 🇧🇷 Brazil.

-🧠 My work lives at the intersection of **AI**, **cognitive science**, **computational neuroscience**, **philosophy**, **psychology**, and **metaphysics**.
+🧠 My work lives at the intersection of **AI**, **linguistics**, **cognitive science**, **computational neuroscience**, **philosophy**, **psychology**, and **metaphysics**.
 I seek to explore the underlying conditions that allow for not only consciousness and intelligence, but of ontology itself, to arise - all from an *emergentist* and *self-organising* perspective.

 ---

 ## 🔍 Academic focus

-My main interest lies in **generative meta-formalisms**, systems that allow for the self-dictated and emergent generation of other systems (mostly ontological in origin), and which may range from reality itself to the underlying pillars of cognition.
+One of my main interests lies in **generative meta-formalisms**, systems that allow for the self-dictated and emergent generation of other systems (mostly ontological in origin), and which may range from reality itself to the underlying pillars of cognition.
+I'm also very interested in linguistics, with a noted emphasis on Semitic languages.

 ---